 Scar Integration Technique: the overlooked key to resolving chronic or recurrent pain.

-To help understand the idea of this global tension, you can imagine the following: if you were to stand with three other people each holding one corner of a bed sheet, and then a weight was placed in the middle of the sheet, all four people would feel a change in tension on their corner of the sheet.
+To help understand the idea of this global tension, you can imagine the following: if you were to stand with three other people, each holding one corner of a bed sheet, and then a weight was placed in the middle of the sheet, all four people would feel a change in tension on their corner of the sheet.
 In other words, a change in local tension with the weight in the centre of the sheet is felt globally throughout the sheet, right out to the corners of the sheet.